ubagyan/bellabeat-case-study/README.md

 # Bellabeat Case Study: Google Data Analytics Capstone

 ## 📄 Summary
-This project is part of the Google Data Analytics Professional Certificate capstone.
-It involves a real-world case study using Fitbit data to generate insights for **Bellabeat**, a high-tech wellness company that manufactures health-focused smart products for women.
+This project is part of the Google Data Analytics Professional Certificate capstone performed by Han San.
+A real-world case study using Fitbit data to generate insights for **Bellabeat**, a high-tech wellness company that manufactures health-focused smart products for women.

 The goal is to uncover smart device usage trends and provide actionable marketing recommendations to support Bellabeat's growth strategy.